Quantum Simulation of Non-Unitary Dynamics via Amplitude-Phase Separation: Additional Discussion of Hermitian Fast-Forwarding

-We have obtained a representation for a special time-dependent case through a stochastic method, and this idea can be extended to other quantum designs.
-For the Hamiltonian simulation in Eq. (\ref{equ:fast:9}), since $\xi_j$ follows a Gaussian distribution and is an unbounded variable, we adopt the same truncation technique as in Eq. (\ref{equ:fast:3}).
-Let the truncation threshold be $M$.
-The new random variable $\overline{\xi}_j$ remains unchanged when its absolute value is less than $M$, and is set to $0$ otherwise.
-We need to choose an appropriate $M$ such that the truncation error is controlled within the error tolerance $\varepsilon$.
-Using the piecewise method in Eq. (\ref{equ:fast:9}), let $\Delta s = \min_{j=0}^{N_t-1}(s_{j+1}-s_j) = \mathcal{O}(1)$.
-Then we have
+We derived a representation for a special time-dependent case through a stochastic construction.
+The same approach may also extend to other quantum algorithmic constructions.
+For the Hamiltonian simulation in Eq.~(\ref{equ:fast:9}), the variable $\xi_j$ follows an unbounded Gaussian distribution.
+We adopt the exact truncation technique from Eq.~(\ref{equ:fast:3}) by setting a threshold $M$.
+Define the truncated random variable $\overline{\xi}_j$ by setting $\overline{\xi}_j=\xi_j$ when $|\xi_j|\le M$ and $\overline{\xi}_j=0$ otherwise.
+We must pick $M$ such that the truncation error remains strictly within the tolerance $\varepsilon$.
+Applying the piecewise method of Eq.~(\ref{equ:fast:9}), we set $\Delta s = \min\limits_{j=0}^{N_t-1}(s_{j+1}-s_j) = \mathcal{O}(1)$.
+This yields: \begin{widetext}